 The fall in the Outer Banks is the best time to go surf fishing.
-At the end of the summer, the weather is cooler, and there aren’t fewer people.
+At the end of the summer, the weather is cooler, and there are fewer people.
 Of course, you don’t have to fish in the fall.
 Surf fishing is fun any time of the year.
 It can be a relatively inexpensive hobby compared to other activities such as windsurfing or kiteboarding.
 Here are the things you need to know about surf fishing in the fall in the Outer Banks.

 You don’t need much in the way of equipment — a rod and reel.
 The tackle shops in the Outer Banks sell rod and reel combinations so you don’t have to figure out the rod and reel separately.
 These combinations are sold in different weights and lengths.
 An eight to nine foot rod is the best size to buy.

 When you’re surf fishing, make sure you have a sand pipe so you can put the end of the rod in it.
 This sand pipe can be a piece of PVC pipe stuck in the sand.
 You won’t want to put the rod in the sand because a reel can get ruined.

 Depending upon the season, the bait will vary.
 The local tackle shops can help you figure out which bait you need.
 Whatever bait you buy, make sure you keep it in a cooler so it stays fresh.
 The fish bite better when the bait smells good and is fresh.

 You might also want to have artificial lures to attract the fish.
 Some fish like a lure better than bait.
 Just make sure the lure is shiny and pick one that is heavy enough to cast out into the ocean and also make sure you have extras in case the fishing line breaks.